linux-riscv/tuxrun/docs/run-fvp.md

 # Running under FVP

-TuxRun allows to run linux kernel under FVP for Morello.
+TuxRun allows to run linux kernel under FVP for Morello and AEMvA.

 !!! note "Supported devices"
     See the [architecture matrix](devices.md#fvp-devices) for the supported devices.